anoopsarkar/nlp-class/hw2.md

 * The ciphertext is given in the file `data/cipher.txt`.
 There is no newline at the end of the file.
 All characters in this file except the newline characters are cipher characters.
 * An ngram language model is given in the file `data/6-gram-wiki-char.lm.bz2` which is a bzip2 file.
 The Python program `ngram.py` has a character language model implementation that can read this data file.

-### Default Submission
+### Default Solution

-The default submission for this homework is described in `decipher.ipynb`.

-The default solution matches the frequency of symbols in the cipher text with frequency of letters in the plaintext language (in this case, English).
+The default solution for this homework is described in `decipher.ipynb`.
+It matches the frequency of symbols in the cipher text with frequency of letters in the plaintext language (in this case, English).
 Note that this is just some text in English used to compute letter frequencies.
 We do not have access to the real plaintext in this homework.

 In order to do compute plaintext frequencies, we use an English dataset has no punctuation or spaces and all characters are lowercase.